gappro/Texture-Packer/README.md

 It takes x number of files and calculates their dimensions in the texture atlas based on AtlasResolution/FileNumber unless a Horizontal limit lower than the file number is applied, in which case the limit will override the ecuation to AtlasResolution/Limiter.
 Via the texture size in the atlas all textures are resized in width and height.

+All resized images are drawn on the atlas pixel per pixel via Bitmaps.

 Override function works as such that if the number of files are higher to the number of files that fit inside an atlas it creates a folder with various atlases.

 *Miles Morales is NOT included in distributed version